• Skip to main content

 Yes, this recipe is for the old-fashioned style White Christmas that uses copha rather than white chocolate.

-The precise quantities for each ingredient can be found in the recipe card at the bottom of this post.
+The precise quantities for each ingredient are in the recipe card at the bottom of this post.

 Variation ideas